THE “Ouch” TECHNIQUE

-One of my favorite conflict management system, is the “ouch” technique.
-I learnt this technique from Rev. Olsen.
+One of my favorite conflict management system is the “ouch” technique.
+I learned this technique from Rev. Olsen.
 It is a two-step process.
-In the first step, you say “ouch” out loud when your spouse or love one says something that cause you pain or discomfort.
+In the first step, you say “ouch” out loud when your spouse or loved one says something that causes you pain or discomfort.
 The key is to say “ouch” immediately you feel the pain or any uncomfortable emotion and then in the second step, you explore the emotion; when was the first time I felt this emotion?
 How do I typically respond to this emotion?
 Where did I learn to respond this way?
 Is it serving you?
 Do I want to change it?

 Knowing your argument style can save you lots of time and energy wasted in conflicts & intense arguments.
-John Gottman Ph.D, a world renowned marriage researcher theorized that there are 3 types of conflict styles in relationships; avoidance, validating and volatile.
-Let’s look at a typical untrained response to a conflict.
+John Gottman Ph.D., a world-renowned marriage researcher theorized that there are 3 types of conflict styles in relationships; avoidance, validating, and volatile.
+Let’s look at a typical untrained response to conflict.
 Joel says something to Cynthia that makes her angry.
-In response to her anger she lashes out at Joel who in turn gets angry because he perceived her “lashing out” as a threat and lashes back at her.
+In response to her anger, she lashes out at Joel who in turn gets angry because he perceived her “lashing out” as a threat and lashes back at her.
 It becomes an endless cycle of “lashing out” between the couples unless the pattern is recognized and broken.